Daniel-WD/zerobasedbudgetingapp/README.md

 ## Description

 This is a test application to develop a basic zero based budgeting app.
-The user is able to add and remove several transactions of a single bankaccount.
+The user is able to add and remove several transactions of a single bank account.
 The money he receives can be budgeted to different categories.
 Every transaction has a specific category.
 The user can add/remove categories any time.
 Each category shows the money that is left.
 Also there are warnings for overspending.
 A transaction